 - Of course, his self-perception as a monster has a lot more to do with personal trauma and the fact that as part of Aion's revolutionaries he slaughtered hundreds of other demons on a battlefield in Pandemonium, then got Mary killed, and is now slowly consuming Rosette's soul, than with his race, though he's not wholly comfortable with that anymore either, especially vis-a-vis most of his friends being church-folk and the whole soul-consuming thing.
 But that still falls under this trope.

-- Vash from Trigun feels directly responsible for Knives's crimes and it is strongly hinted that he believes that independent plants are monsters who pose a direct threat to mankind.
+- Vash feels directly responsible for Knives's crimes and it is strongly hinted that he believes that independent plants are monsters who pose a direct threat to mankind.
 In the manga, he is terrified of their potential uses of plant power and is shown struggling with the ethical implications of his existence and Knives's.
 He even thinks at least twice that they shouldn't exist: at the end of the Jenora Rock incident, he thinks that Knives and him shouldn't have been born.
 At the end of the manga, he also tells Knives of his decision that they should both die together because they are too powerful and have no place in the future of Gunsmoke.
-(Ironically, though, Vash and Knives are strongly implied to be (fallen) angels come to pose judgement on mankind—which is what Wolfwood seems to believe.)
+(Ironically, though, Vash and Knives are strongly implied to be (fallen) angels come to pass judgement on mankind—which is what Wolfwood seems to believe)

 - He does do some "stay away from me," especially to the girls in the anime.
 Most notably, at the end of 'Diablo,' after the plot finally starts.